 “Use chemical-free products only since chemicals are bad.”
 Everything is actually a chemical.
 Water is made up of chemicals.
 So is the air.
 And so is everything else around us.
 Chemicals are not inherently good or bad.
 It’s a matter of how they are used.

 “That ingredient is toxic.
 You should never use it.”
 This is a terribly overgeneralized statement.
 According to the study of toxicology, anything can be toxic depending on the circumstances.
-One glass of red wine is fine.
+A glass or two of wine over dinner sounds reasonable.
 Healthy, even.
-But several bottles within an hour?
+But several glasses within an hour?
+A bottle a day??
 Not so much.

 “Synthetic ingredients are bad for you.
 Use natural ingredients instead.”
 Also not true because it totally depends on how the ingredients are formulated within a product.
 Poison ivy is natural, but we don’t use it on our skin.